-Except as provided below, Regular Certificates held by a real estate investment trust will constitute "real estate assets" within the meaning of Code Section 856(c)(5)(B) and interest on the Regular Certificates will be considered "interest on obligations secured by mortgages on real property or on interests in real property" within the meaning of Code Section 856(c)(3)(B) in the same proportion that, for both purposes, the assets of the issuing entity would be so treated.
+Regular Certificates held by a real estate investment trust will constitute "real estate assets" within the meaning of Code Section 856(c)(5)(B) and interest on the Regular Certificates will be considered "interest on obligations secured by mortgages on real property or on interests in real property" within the meaning of Code Section 856(c)(3)(B) in the same proportion that, for both purposes, the assets of the issuing entity would be so treated.
 For purposes of Code Section 856(c)(5)(B), payments of principal and interest on the underlying mortgage loans that are reinvested pending distribution to Holders of Regular Certificates qualify for such treatment.
-Regular Certificates held by a domestic building and loan association will be treated as "loans...secured by an interest in real property which is... residential real property" within the meaning of Code Section 7701(a)(19)(C)(v).
+Regular Certificates held by a domestic building and loan association will be treated as "loans...secured by an interest in real property which is...residential real property" within the meaning of Code Section 7701(a)(19)(C)(v).
 For purposes of the foregoing tests, the Trust REMICs are treated as a single REMIC.
-If at all times 95% or more of the assets of the Trust REMICs qualify for each of the foregoing treatments, the Regular Certificates will qualify for the corresponding status in their entirety.
-Regular Certificates held by certain financial institutions will constitute an "evidence of indebtedness" within the meaning of Code Section 582(c)(1).
+If at all times 95% or more of the assets of the issuing entity qualify for the corresponding status in their entirety.